 Scope

 This document focuses on the upper elements of the waste management hierarchy, namely prevention, minimization and reuse.
 It provides guidance on developing strategies and measures, both mandatory and voluntary, to achieve the prevention, minimization and reuse of hazardous wastes and other wastes.
 Prevention may include strict avoidance, source reduction and direct reuse.
-Minimization includes reuse, recycling and recovery.
-Recycling and recovery, however, are not addressed in this document as they are the subject of a large number of other guidance documents under the Basel Convention, such as technical guidelines.
+Minimization includes strict avoidance, source reduction, direct reuse, reuse and recycling.
+Recycling, however, and also recovery are not addressed in this document as they are the subject of a large number of other guidance documents under the Basel Convention, such as technical guidelines.

 The Basel Convention addresses hazardous waste and other wastes.
 In the context of the Convention, “other wastes” include wastes collected from households.
 This document therefore also addresses the prevention and reuse of wastes from households.
 Most of the guidance provided in this document is of a general nature and could apply to both hazardous wastes and wastes from households.